2022–23 Scottish Women's Football Championship: Overview

-The Championship clubs will play against each other four times, totalling 28 matches per side, starting on 14 August 2022 and ending on 16 April 2023.
-League One is scheduled to play a double round-robin of the 12 clubs, each team playing 22 matches, concluding on 26 March 2023; that will be followed by a divisional "split" in League One, and an extra round-robin: "the league will split after teams have played each other home and away into a top six and bottom six for one remaining round".
+The Championship clubs played against each other four times, totalling 28 matches per side, starting on 14 August 2022 and ending on 30 April 2023.
+The division then split into short Promotion and relegation groups of four teams, each playing each other once more (i.e 3 rounds of matches).

+League One was scheduled to play a double round-robin of the 12 clubs, each team playing 22 matches, concluding on 26 March 2023, followed by a divisional "split" in League One, and an extra round-robin: "the league will split after teams have played each other home and away into a top six and bottom six for one remaining round".
 The late change of format was necessitated by the withdrawal of Bishopton and Buchan from League One.

 The nationalised format was devised by SWF in reaction to the growth of women's football and to professionalise the sport.
 Clubs are admitted to the third and fourth tiers based on meeting criteria related to player welfare.
 The Scottish women's league last had four national divisions from 1999 to 2004: the Premier Division/Premier League, the SWFL First Division, Second Division, and Third Division.
 CEO Aileen Campbell of SWF said the Championship would be "an exciting and competitive contest among eight teams from right across Scotland".